mogzol/Go-Game-WebApp/README.md

 git clone --recurse-submodules https://github.com/mogzol/Go-Game-WebApp.git
 ```

+Next you will want to make a copy of `app.env.dist` as `app.env` and modify the variables inside it to suit your needs.

-Next just make sure you have Docker installed on your machine, and then run `docker-compose up app` from the root of the repo.
+Now just make sure you have Docker installed on your machine, and then run `docker-compose up app` from the root of the repo.
 It will take a little bit to download all the node modules, but eventually you should see a message that says 'Listening on port 10050'.
 Just navigate to <localhost:10050> and you should see the site.

 ## Setting Up the Dev Environment

 JetBrains IntelliJ (or WebStorm) is recommended for development.
 You can sign up for a student license for free: https://www.jetbrains.com/student/

 SourceTree is a nice GUI for Git if you don't want to use the command line: https://www.sourcetreeapp.com/